honeydew-sc/honeydew-ng/docs/reference/preamble.md

 ## Keep Open

-If you put <samp>Keep Open</samp> in the preamble, the browser will not close if a rule fails or if the test runs to completion.
+If you put `Keep Open` in the preamble, the browser will not close if a rule fails or if the test runs to completion.

     Feature: keep the browser open
     Keep Open